© Bill Wormstedt 1999,2000 (last updated 10/22/2000)

 Results

 The results pretty much agree with what can be deduced from other sources.
-The people we are reasonably sure were on deck at the end, or had easier access to the upper decks at the end, do have the highest recovery rates.
+The people we are reasonably sure were on deck at the end, or had easier access to the upper decks at the end, do have the highest body recovery rates.

 The Band, who at last reports were on deck, with no reason to go below, have one of the higher recovery rates.
 The Deck Department (who you would expect to be primarily responsible for loading lifeboats on deck) also have a high recovery rate.